Lab 7 - Part 2: More Lidar in ArcGIS Pro

 - On the Analysis tab, in the Geoprocessing group, click ModelBuilder.
 This will launch the ModelBuilder window.

 - To add data to your model, drag layers from the map Contents and datasets from the Project into the model.
 The layers and datasets are added to the model and displayed as input data variables.
-Add the ground point density (count) ‘gcount.tif’ file to the model by dragging it into the model window.
+Add the ground point density (count) ‘gcount’ file to the model by dragging it into the model window.

 - To add a geoprocessing tool to your model, ensure the model view is active, then start typing to search for under Tools in the ModelBuilder pane and double-click a tool to add it to the model.
 Alternatively, you can drag a geoprocessing tool into the model from the Geoprocessing pane or Catalog pane.
-Add the Is Null tool to the model.
+Add the Con tool to the model.

-- Add parameter to the input (point count raster) by right clicking and selecting Parameter.
+- Add parameter to the Initial input (point count raster) by right clicking and selecting Parameter.
 This will add a parameter input window when you run this model as a geoprocessing tool.
 Right click again and rename the initial input to a more generic title like Point Density Raster.

 - Right click on the final green output file and select Parameter.
 This will allow you to select the file name and location that the final file will be saved to.
 Rename the node to a more generic name like Clean Point Density Raster.